 Certain characteristics, such as label instability, can bias the interpretation of results and explain why the results of physiological signals (longer latency) are less good than those of visual signals for the detection of distracted driving.
 Conclusion:

-Overall, the XGB model shows the best results of the study, but the STRNet model also performs very well when we are interested in the per
+Overall, the XGB model shows the best results of the study, but the STRNet model also performs very well

 Compared to DL models, ML models show better performance in detecting driver distractions at the wheel

-DL models provide better classification1 of visual signals
+DL models provide better classification1 of visual signals.
 UA (e.g.: raising the lip corners, as in a smile, raising the eyebrow, opening the mouth,) give much more detail on reactions to distractions.